-Policy for Managing Complaints and Feedback
+Policy and Procedure for Managing Complaints and Feedback

 This policy is designed for responses to written complaints, negative feedback and positive feedback.
-The policy applies to The League and also to The Charities in Association with The League of St Bartholomew’s Nurses (i.e. The Benevolent Fund and The Scholarship Funds, which are a registered charity).
+The policy applies to The League and also to The Charities in Association with The League of St Bartholomew’s Nurses (i.e. The Benevolent Fund and The Scholarship Funds, which are registered charities).
 For the purposes of this document ‘The League’ covers both The League and its associated charities.

 Complaints specifically related to The League:

 - Where possible acknowledgement of a complaint or concern by a written letter will be given within 14 days of its receipt.
 A response may take longer if the committee members who collect the post/reply to emails are on holiday or indisposed for any other reason.
 A written letter will be sent giving clear timeframes and an explanation of what will happen next.
 The acknowledgement letter will be written by the person who receives the complaint or concern.

 - The person who receives the complaint or concern will discuss it with the League President who will designate two Executive Committee members to investigate the complaint and provide a response.
 The investigation will not be undertaken by anyone directly involved with the matter identified by the complainant.
 The League President reserves the right to seek the involvement of a specialist third party if appropriate.